XDargu/FrameByFrame/usage/settings.markdown

  - **Remove old frames**: If enabled, old frames will automatically be removed when recording.
  - **Frame remval threshold**: Controls how many frames to keep when automatically removing old frames.

+## Comments
+ - **Show comments**: If enabled, comments will be displayed on the timeline.

 ## Debug
  - **Show render debug info**: Enable to display debug information on the viewer.
+ - **Experimental: Optimize property tree updates**: Enable an experimental optimization of the property tree panel.
+This will make navigating through the recording smoother, but certain types of data might not be displayed correctly.
+ - **Show property tree updates**: Displays with colors all updates in the property tree, and the type of update:
+    - Red: the element has been completely re-created
+    - Green: the element has been re-used
+    - Yellow: the element has been partially re-created
  - **Purge Pools**: Click on this button to clear all material and mesh pools.
 It will remove all meshes currently visible as well.
 Changing the current frame will reload them.
+ - **Collect garbage**: Force Garbage Collection, releasing all unused memory.
+ - **Restore context**: Attempts to restore the OpenGL context.